 A: No, you are not eligible to apply.

 Q: What if I need to update my resume or transcript after submitting my application?

 A: If you need to update any of your application materials prior to the deadline, please resubmit your entire application package and note in your email that you are resubmitting your application with updated materials.
 Updated materials (such as resumes or transcripts) are not accepted after the application deadline.
-Materials that are sent in after the deadline will not be considered.
+Materials that are received after the deadline will not be considered.

 Q: Is the Honors Attorney Program part of the DHS Secretary’s Honors Program?